Phratry: Classical period

+Phratry festivals

 The biggest, most prominent and most important phratry festival was the Apatouria, a three day festival during the Athenian month of Pyanepsion.
 This would place the festival during October or November, depending on the year.
 One of the biggest festivals of the year in Athens, the Apatouria contained many different rituals within it and likely differed somewhat depending on the phratry one was a member of.
 Among the most important parts of the festival were the gamelia, the meion and the koureion.
 The gamelia was the process by which a phratry member introduced their new wife to the phratry, who welcomed and accepted her.
 Although females did not become phratry members, the phratry did have some supervision over the females in the households of adult male phratry members.
 The gamelia also gained additional importance after Pericles' new citizenship law of 451 BCE as it created a record of the history and qualifications of the wives of citizens and thus the eligibility for citizenship of their offspring.

+Meion

 The meion was the ceremony in which phratry members first introduced their male children to the phratry.
-It is unknown whether the meion took place in every phratry, but there seems to have been no fixed rule as to when a phratry member should submit their child for the meion ceremony.
+It is unknown whether the meion took place in every phratry, but there seems to have been no fixed rule as to when a phratry member should submit his child for the meion ceremony.
 The koureion was the second introduction of the male offspring to the phratry and probably occurred during adolescence.
 After undergoing the koureion, a male was considered a full member of the phratry.
-At both the meion and koureion, phratry members would have had the opportunity to object to the induction of the new member if they believed their parentage was insufficient.
+At both the meion and koureion, phratry members would have had the opportunity to object to the induction of the new member if they believed his parentage was insufficient.
 It is unclear whether the scrutiny procedure that followed was standard for every new member or only undertaken if someone objected.
-It also seems that the specific procedure of the meion, koureion and scrutiny varied by phratry.
+It also seems that the specific procedure of the meion, koureion, and scrutiny varied by phratry.
 There was also an induction ceremony for females, although the details are unknown.
 It is also unknown whether that was a universal ceremony, or whether it was only undertaken by some phratries or some families.